 - the payment of the cost of having the Services supplied again.

-- SiteMinder’s total aggregate liability in respect of all claims made under this Agreement (including in respect of any claims in tort or negligence) is limited to the total Fees paid by the Customer in the preceding 12 months.
+- To the extent permitted by law, each party’s total aggregate liability in respect of all claims made under the Agreement (including in respect of any claims in tort) is limited to the total Fees paid by the Customer in the preceding 12 months.

-- The limitations of liability in this clause do not apply to the indemnity in clause 15, or in relation to any liability arising as a result of:
+- The limitations of liability in this clause do not apply to the indemnity in clause 15 or in relation to any liability arising as a result of a party’s fraud, gross negligence or wilful misconduct.

-SiteMinder indemnifies and will hold the Customer harmless against any claim that the Products, or the Customer’s use of the Products in accordance with this Agreement, infringes the Intellectual Property Rights of a third party (Indemnity Claim).
+We will indemnify you against any claim that the Products, or the Customer’s use of the Products in accordance with the Agreement, infringes the Intellectual Property Rights of a third party (Indemnity Claim).

-SiteMinder has no liability in respect of an Indemnity Claim under clause 15.1 unless the Customer complies with the following conditions:
+We will have no liability in respect of an Indemnity Claim unless you comply with the following conditions:

-- as soon as reasonably practicable after becoming aware of an Indemnity Claim and in any event within 5 Business Days, the Customer must notify SiteMinder in writing, providing details of the Indemnity Claim;
+- as soon as reasonably practicable after becoming aware of an Indemnity Claim and in any event within 5 Business Days, you must notify us in writing, providing details of the Indemnity Claim;

-- the Customer must make no admission of liability; and
+- you must make no admission of liability; and

-- the Customer must fully assign to SiteMinder the right to defend or compromise any claim, acting in its absolute discretion.
+- you must fully assign to us the right to defend or compromise any claim.

-- The parties must exhaust the following provisions before initiating any legal proceedings (which must be conducted in English).
+- The parties must exhaust the following provisions before initiating any legal proceedings.

 - When a dispute arises, the disputing party must give notice in writing to the other party setting out in detail the nature of the dispute.

-- The parties must use reasonable endeavours and act in good faith to resolve the dispute notified under clause (a) by negotiation between a senior manager of each of them.
+- The parties must use reasonable endeavours and act in good faith to resolve the dispute notified under clause (a) by negotiation between a senior manager of each of them and for a period of at least 20 Business Days.

-Nothing in this clause 16 prevents a party from seeking urgent interlocutory relief from a court at any time.
+Nothing in this clause 16 prevents a party from seeking urgent interlocutory relief at any time.

-If a change in Control occurs in respect of the Customer and the new controller is (a) a competitor to SiteMinder or (b) poses a material threat to SiteMinder’s business or the Customer sells the Property, SiteMinder may terminate this Agreement and the supply of any Products or Services by providing prior written notice to the Customer.
+If you suffer a change in Control and the new controller is (a) a competitor to SiteMinder or (b) poses a material threat to SiteMinder’s business, we may terminate the Agreement and the supply of any Products or Services by providing you with reasonable prior written notice.

-- A notice or other communication required or permitted to be given by one party to another must be in writing and:
+- A notice required or permitted to be given by you must be provided to us in writing and in English.

-- A notice or other communication is taken to have been given:
+- A notice is taken to have been given:

 - if delivered personally, immediately upon delivery;